JosephMusial/josephmusial.github.io/index.md

 # About me

 Welcome to my portfolio.
-I'm an Eagle Scout, professional software developer, and I hold a Masters degree in cybersecurity.
-I was first exposed to the world of InfoSec during a college internship where, after my first time in the SOC, I fell in love.
-Since then, I've attended conferences, made home labs, and pursued certifications.
+I hold a Masters degree in cybersecurity, I am a professional software developer of nearly five years, and, also of note, I am an Eagle Scout.
+I was first exposed to the world of InfoSec during a college internship where, after my first time in the SOC, I found my career calling.
+Since that time, I've completed my both Bachelors and Masters degrees, earning academic honors in my Masters.
+I've attended conferences, made home labs, and am currently pursuing both my AWS Certified Cloud Practitioner and Security+ certifications.

+I can bring a unique set of skills to your organization thanks to my uncommon pathway to cybersecurity.
+While most entry level cybersecurity analysts work their way up through helpdesk or networking, I am coming into this field as a software developer.
+This affords me the opportunity of a perspective not often shared by others coming into the field.
+My work experience allows me to understand the software developer's perspective in access management.
+Finally, thanks to my work experience, I am able to more intuitively understand malicious code than others.

-I can bring a unique set of skills to your organization thanks to my To see my resume, please go [here](https://docs.google.com/document/d/1Yr3xbWSJh-UqUlc2m_qg1sM72SnbJFIBLETVoHrQ0qg/edit?usp=sharing)
+To see my resume, please go [here](https://docs.google.com/document/d/1Yr3xbWSJh-UqUlc2m_qg1sM72SnbJFIBLETVoHrQ0qg/edit?usp=sharing).
+Or, find me on LinkedIn [here](https://www.linkedin.com/in/joseph-musial-120255103/)

 # My Certifications